$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: Supergravity as generalised geometry

 Taking $U=\hat{E}^A$, $V=\hat{E}^B$ and $W=\hat{E}^C$ this gives

 where we view $(T_A)^B{}_C=T_A{}^B{}_C$ as a set of elements in the adjoint representation of $\Edd$ labelled by $A$.

-We can also make the connection to~\cite{E7-flux}, where it was shown that generic fluxes in string compactifications correlate with the embedding tensor.
+We can then make the connection to~\cite{E7-flux}, where it was shown that generic fluxes in string compactifications correlate with the embedding tensor.
 The definition~\eqref{eq:T-id} gives $T$ a direct geometrical interpretation which matches the fluxes identified in~\cite{E7-flux} in the context of type IIB backgrounds.
-For example, if $\{\hat{E}^A\}$ takes the split form~\eqref{eq:geom-basis} (that is, with $\Delta=0$), then, using~\eqref{eq:splitT}, the components of $T$ are given by
+Suppose, for example we have a twisted torus (that is a local group manifold) with a global frame $\hat{e}_a$.
+We can then define a generalised parallelization by taking $\{\hat{E}^A\}$ in the split form~\eqref{eq:geom-basis} (that is, with $\Delta=0$).
+Let $\nabla$ be the conventional connection that satisfies $\nabla \hat{e}_a=0$ and has torsion $T^a{}_{bc}=-f_{bc}{}^a$ where $f$ are the structure constants given by $\BLie{\hat{e}_a}{\hat{e}_b}=f_a{}^c{}_b\hat{e}_c$.
+By definition we then have that $\Dgen^\nabla \hat{E}_A=0$.
+Using~\eqref{eq:splitT}, we can calculate the components of $T$ of the torsion of $\Dgen^\nabla$ and find